 In the state of Georgia, any driver on the roads is legally required to have a minimum amount of insurance coverage.
 Most citizens of Georgia abide by this law and carry the required insurance, but there will always be a small percentage of drivers who do not.
 About 12% of drivers on the road in Georgia are uninsured – that’s about one car in eight on the roads.
 That is a problem, but perhaps a larger problem is the number of drivers in Sandy Springs who are underinsured.
 This means that they have at least the state’s minimum insurance, but the insurance coverage they have is not robust enough to pay for the costs incurred in a car accident.
 If you have been involved in a car accident involving a driver who is either uninsured, or underinsured, this does not change your right to compensation, and so you should consult an uninsured motorist accident lawyer in Sandy Springs, GA as soon as you can.

-If you have been involved in a car accident with an uninsured or underinsured driver, contact the The Weinstein Firm today to schedule a free, no-obligation consultation with one of our uninsured motorist accident lawyers right away.
+If you have been involved in a car accident with an uninsured or underinsured driver, call The Weinstein Firm today to schedule a free, no-obligation consultation with one of our uninsured motorist accident lawyers right away.

 What Should I Do After an Accident in Sandy Springs with an Uninsured Motorist?